Sweet Potato Casserole with Marshmallows

 Bowls of ingredients for sweet potato casserole recipe arranged on top of a chopping board.

-Made with simple and inexpensive ingredients, you will want to make this easy sweet potato casserole recipe over and over again.
+Made with simple and inexpensive ingredients, you will want to make this best sweet potato casserole recipe over and over again.
 Check the recipe card at the bottom of the post for exact amounts.

 • Sweet Potatoes: Peeled and cubed if boiling, or wrapped in foil if you plan to bake them.